Day 1 - Monday, November 3rd

 Welcome setup and registration for participants arriving at RISE KTH “Innoversum” room.

 Welcome to the Nordic Quantum Autumn School 2025!
-This opening session will introduce participants to the school’s objectives, structure, and learning outcomes.
-We’ll provide an overview of the five-day program, introduce the instructors, and set expectations for the intensive quantum computing education ahead.
+This opening session will introduce participants to the school, the structure, learning outcomes and logistics.
+An introduction about ENCCS and EuroHPC-JU as well with an overview of the five-day program, introduce the instructors, and set expectations for the intensive quantum computing week ahead.

 This session provides a comprehensive overview of the European landscape for hybrid classical/quantum high-performance computing.
 We’ll explore the LUMI-Q Quantum Flagship initiative and discuss how quantum computing is being integrated into the broader European HPC and AI ecosystem.
 Participants will learn about current infrastructure, future developments, and opportunities for accessing quantum resources.